cosimop2000/BDMG-vehicle-accidents/README.md

 # Procedure

 The project goal is to identify the best libraries to perform performance analysis on a single local machine.
-The followed pipeline is specified by a JSON file and it inspired by this [notebook](https://www.kaggle.com/code/michaelbryantds/eda-of-vehicle-accident-data) on Kaggle.
+The followed pipeline is specified by a JSON file and it is inspired by this [notebook](https://www.kaggle.com/code/michaelbryantds/eda-of-vehicle-accident-data) on Kaggle.
 The libreries considered are pandas, modin(_ray, _dask), polars, pyspark_pandas, vaex, datatable and spark.
 The dataset files, including the JSON files, should be placed in the `datasets` folder at the root of this project, inside US_Accidents_March23.

 The analysis is made of 3 steps: